arshad-yaseen/ocr-llm/README.md

 | -------- | ------------- | ------------------------------------------------------------------------------------------------- |
 | OpenAI   | `gpt-4o-mini` | High-performance model optimized for efficient text extraction with excellent accuracy and speed. |

-## Frontend Usage

-When using OcrLLM in frontend applications (like Next.js, React, etc.), especially in serverless environments that don't support system-level dependencies, you'll need a different approach.

-### Browser-Specific Implementation
+## Browser-Specific Implementation

-OcrLLM provides a browser-specific package that handles PDF processing directly in the browser, eliminating the need for system dependencies like GraphicsMagick and Ghostscript.
+When using OcrLLM in serverless environments like Vercel (for example, when hosting a Next.js application that implements text extraction in an API route handler), the core library's PDF processing requires system-level dependencies (GraphicsMagick, Ghostscript) that cannot be installed.
+However, OcrLLM provides a browser-specific implementation that can handle the PDF-to-image conversion step directly in the browser.

+By using the browser package for PDF conversion and the main OcrLLM package for text extraction, you can maintain full functionality without needing system dependencies on your server.
+This hybrid approach gives you the best of both worlds: client-side PDF handling and server-side OCR processing.

 First, convert the PDF to images in the browser: